 Have the following information ready when you contact 811:

 You will be given a ticket number and a verbal list of utility companies that are notified by North Carolina 811.
 This does not mean each member listed owns buried utilities on your property.
 You will want to write down the names of the utility companies for easy reference.
 Every utility company is not a member of North Carolina 811.

 North Carolina law requires a three working day notice be given to the utility owners before your digging begins.
 Member facilities have three full working days, beginning the first working day after the notice is given, to mark the locate area requested for their underground utilities or notify the excavator of no conflict in that area.

 The underground facilities located on your property will be identified by color coded paint, stakes or flags.
 Once the underground facilities have been located it is very important that the stakes, flags or paint not be disturbed.
 You may want to explain to young children that the brightly colored flags are not toys and should not be removed from the ground.
 Refer to the color code chart as a guide to identify the marked underground facility.

 Submit your request online to notify the member facility owner so they may mark the facilities.

 Today, more and more of the utility companies that supply your home with power, heat, water, telephone, sewer, gas and cable television service are delivering those services underground.
 It is also possible that these buried service lines are close to the surface, making digging a dangerous endeavor.
-Fortunately, you can find out where utility owned lines are buried on your property by dialing 811 .
-When you make that call, we will notify our member utility companies of your excavation needs and they will locate their buried utility lines, free of charge.
+Fortunately, you can find out where public utility-owned lines are buried on your property by contacting 811 either by phone or online.
+NC811 will notify our member utility companies of your excavation needs and those utilities will have professional locators mark their buried lines, free of charge.